How much of our past are you willing to change, to save the future? In this tabletop RPG, you will answer this question. Read more

 1 backer Limited (99 left of 100)

 ROOKIE AGENT: For the first 100 donators at this level, you will have a hand written thank you letter sent to you.
-This offer is only for those donators in the United States.Estimated delivery:Ships within the US only
+This offer is only for those donators in the United States.Estimated delivery:Only ships to: United States

 0 backers Limited (50 left of 50)

 EXPERIENCED AGENT: For the first 50 donators at this level, you will be given access to a closed beta version of the rules for playtesting and narrative critiques.
-This will require an NDA to be signed and mailed back.Estimated delivery:Ships within the US only
+This will require an NDA to be signed and mailed back.Estimated delivery:Only ships to: United States

 SEASONED AGENT: Anyone who donates at this level will receive a PDF copy of the final game to enjoy.Estimated delivery: